What is the placebo effect?

 Why should we care?

 Part of the effectiveness of almost every clinical intervention (drugs, surgery etc.) is attributable to the placebo effect.
-If we can work out how to harness our body’s innate ability to heal, we should be able to make our treatments more effective, or even to develop new approaches to treatment that could help create new treatments.
+If we can work out how to harness our body’s innate ability to heal, we should be able to make our treatments more effective, or even to develop new approaches that could help create new treatments.

 Yekize & the placebo effect